-- Two or more contracting authorities may agree to perform certain specific procurements jointly. [...] - 2.
+- 1. Member States may stipulate that two or more contracting authorities may agree to perform certain specific procurements jointly. - 2.
 Where the conduct of a procurement procedure in its entirety is carried out jointly by the contracting authorities concerned, they shall be jointly responsible for fulfilling their obligations pursuant to this Directive.
 Contracting authorities shall be deemed to conduct an award procedure jointly where one contracting authority manages the procedure on both its own behalf and on that of the other contracting authorities concerned.